Slurm Job & Port Forwarding

 These steps are to be performed on your local computer

 This script may take a little hacking on your part: while the Bash portion should work regardless of your operating system, there are too many versions of sed to make this work for everyone.
-You can download the script here, and we'll walk through it afterwards:
+You can download the script by clicking here, and we'll walk through it afterwards:

 set-hyak-node.sh